caoccao/swc4j/docs/tutorials/tutorial_sanitizer_04_function_restriction.md

 ## Sample Function - main()

 By default, `function main()` must be declared so that the script has a default entry function.
-If you check a script without `function main()` in `JavetSanitizerModuleChecker` with the default option, you will get an error.
+If you check a script without `function main()` in `JavetSanitizerModuleFunctionChecker` with the default option, you will get an error.
 You may create your own option with a set of new functions and the same script will pass the check.

 ```java
 String codeString = "function myMain() {}";